google/zetasql/docs/query-syntax.md

 predicate.

 All rows from the _right_ `from_item` are returned;
-if a given row from the right `from_item` does not join to any row in the _left_ `from_item`, the row will return with `NULL` values for all columns exclusively from the left `from_item`.
-Rows from the left `from_item` that do not join to any row in the right `from_item` are discarded.
+if a given row from the right `from_item` doesn't join to any row in the _left_ `from_item`, the row will return with `NULL` values for all columns exclusively from the left `from_item`.
+Rows from the left `from_item` that don't join to any row in the right `from_item` are discarded.

 ```sql
 FROM A RIGHT OUTER JOIN B ON A.w = B.y